 - Which positive and negative experiences stand out for you looking back at the past year? - How do you evaluate yourself?
 Looking back at the past year, what are you proud of?
-In which areas are you dissatisfied with your own appraisal? - Are there any aspects of your work with which I should be particularly satisfied, in your opinion?
+In which areas are you dissatisfied with your own performance? - Are there any aspects of your work with which I should be particularly satisfied, in your opinion?
 Are there any aspects of your work I'm probably not fully satisfied with? - What do you think are your strengths?
 Which specific measures, agreements, or training programs could help you to further develop your strengths? - Can you think of any weaknesses you might have?
 Which specific measures or training programs could help you reduce these weaknesses?

 - What is the employee particularly good at?
-Does the employee struggle with any aspects of their work? - Which specific aptitudes and capabilities does the employee have?
-Which measures might help the employee to further develop their skills? - In which areas does the employee show weaknesses or potential for improvement?
-Which ideas/suggestions/recommendations/requirements could be considered to achieve improvements?
+Does the employee struggle with any aspects of his or her work? - Which specific aptitudes and capabilities does the employee have?
+Which measures might help the employee to further develop his skills? - In which areas does the employee show weaknesses or potential for improvement?
+Which ideas/suggestions/recommendations/requirements could be considered to achieve improvements? - Does the employee strive to do his or her best on the job?
+If the need arises, is he or she willing to and capable of working harder than you would normally expect of an employee?2